awslabs/lambda-streams-to-firehose/README.md

 # AWS Streams to Kinesis Firehose Forwarder

-Kinesis Firehose simplifies delivery of streaming data to Amazon S3 and Redshift with a simple, automatically scaled and zero operations service.
+Amazon Kinesis Firehose simplifies delivery of streaming data to Amazon S3 and Amazon Redshift with a simple, automatically scaled, and zero operations requirement.
 Where customers have existing systems built on streaming interfaces, the addition of Firehose can enable simple archive, or be used to facilitate long term analysis of data from Amazon Redshift.
-Integration can be accomplished by using the Kinesis Agent (http://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html) to automatically publish file data to Kinesis Streams and/or Kinesis Firehose delivery streams.
-This function enables customers who are already using Kinesis Streams for real time processing to take advantage of Kinesis Firehose.
-Furthermore, if you are using DynamoDB and would like to store a history of changes made to the table, this function can push events to Firehose.
+Integration can be accomplished by using the [Kinesis Agent](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html) to automatically publish file data to Amazon Kinesis Streams and/or Amazon Kinesis Firehose delivery streams.
+This project includes an AWS Lambda function that enables customers who are already using Amazon Kinesis Streams for real time processing to take advantage of Amazon Kinesis Firehose.
+Furthermore, if you are using Amazon DynamoDB and would like to store a history of changes made to the table, this function can push events to Amazon Kinesis Firehose.

 ![StreamToFirehose](StreamToFirehose.png)

 # Pre-requisites

-In order to effectively use this function, you should already have configured a Kinesis Stream or a DynamoDB Table with Update Streams, as well as a Kinesis Firehose Delivery Stream of the correct name.
-For Kinesis Streams, please ensure that producer applications can write to the Stream, and that the Firehose Delivery Stream is able to deliver data to S3 or Redshift.
-This function makes no changes to stream or Firehose configurations.
+In order to effectively use this function, you should already have configured an Amazon Kinesis Stream or an Amazon DynamoDB Table with Update Streams, as well as an Amazon Kinesis Firehose Delivery Stream of the correct name.
+For Amazon Kinesis Streams, please ensure that producer applications can write to the Stream, and that the Amazon Kinesis Firehose Delivery Stream is able to deliver data to Amazon S3 or Amazon Redshift.
+This function makes no changes to Stream or Firehose configurations.
 You must also have the AWS Command Line Interface (https://aws.amazon.com/cli) installed to take advantage of the Stream Tagging utility supplied.

 # Configuration

-This Lambda function uses either Tag information from Amazon Kinesis Stream, or a convention to determine which Delivery Stream to forward to.
-If Kinesis Streams are used, the delivery stream can have any name, and to Tag the Stream for Firehose Delivery simply run the ```tagKinesisStream.sh``` script:
+This AWS Lambda function uses either Tag information from Amazon Kinesis Stream, or a convention to determine which Delivery Stream to forward to.
+If Amazon Kinesis Streams are the source, the Delivery Stream can have any name, and to Tags are used to specify the Delivery Stream target.
+To Tag the Stream for Amazon Kinesis Firehose Delivery simply run the ```tagKinesisStream.sh``` script:

 ```
 tagStream.sh <My Kinesis Stream> <My Firehose Delivery Stream> <region>

-	<My Kinesis Stream> - The Kinesis Stream for which an event source has been created to the Forwarder Lambda function
+	<My Kinesis Stream> - The Amazon Kinesis Stream for which an event source has been created to the Forwarder Lambda function
-	<My Firehose Delivery Stream> - The Delivery Stream which you've configured to deliver to the required destination
+	<My Firehose Delivery Stream> - The Amazon Kinesis Firehose Delivery Stream which you've configured to deliver to the required destination
 	<region> - The region in which the Kinesis Stream & Firehose Delivery Stream have been created.
 Today only single region operation is permitted
 ```

 This will add a new Stream Tag named ```ForwardToFirehoseStream``` on the Kinesis Stream with the value you supply.
 You can run the script any time to update this value.
 To view the Tags configured on the Stream, simply run ```aws kinesis list-tags-for-stream --stream-name <My Kinesis Stream> --region <region>```

-If you are using DynamoDB, then *the Firehose Delivery Stream must be the same name as the DynamoDB Table*.
+If you are using Amazon DynamoDB, then *the Firehose Delivery Stream must be the same name as the Amazon DynamoDB Table*.

 Only single region deployments are supported today.

 # Deploying

 To use this function, simply deploy the [LambdaStreamToFirehose-1.1.0.zip](https://github.com/awslabs/kinesis-streams-to-firehose/blob/master/dist/LambdaStreamToFirehose-1.1.0.zip) to AWS Lambda.
-You must ensure that it is deployed with an invocation role that includes the ability to write CloudWatch Logs, Read from Kinesis or DynamoDB Streams, and Write to Kinesis Firehose:
+You must ensure that it is deployed with an invocation role that includes the ability to write Amazon CloudWatch Logs, Read from Amazon Kinesis or Amazon DynamoDB Streams, and Write to Amazon Kinesis Firehose:

 ```
 {